grahamh39/grahamh39.github.io/index.md

 keywords = ["Trump","Biden","Election","Coronavirus","Election Integrity","Economy","Election Violence",
             "Azerbaijan/Armenia","Michigan","Wisconsin","Pennsylvania","Arizona","Nevada","Florida","Climate Change"]
 ```
 For some of these buckets the search is straightforward; for example, when searching for Trump there is only one word I'm interested in: Trump.
 But for some of the less-specific buckets, there are several keywords which could be included.
 The complete list of buckets/keywords is included in the code for this part of the analysis, available [here](https://github.com/grahamh39/DATS6103-Project-2-Graham-Hulsey-/blob/main/code/Graham%20Hulsey%20Project%202%20Code%20Part%202%20-%20Analysis.ipynb).
 After some data wrangling, it's time to make some plots and actually analyze all this data.
+All plots are available [here](https://github.com/grahamh39/DATS6103-Project-2-Graham-Hulsey-/tree/main/plots)

 First, let's look at how frequently media outlets covered Trump and Biden.
 The following plots display that data.